 1) Have a lifetime maximum benefit of at least $1,000,000.
 Plans with per incident, per illness or maximums that are less than the lifetime maximum are not acceptable.

 2) Provide access to health care providers in the Winston-Salem, NC area for emergency and non-emergency conditions, including mental health care.
-If you have an HMO and Winston-Salem, NC is out-of-network, your coverage doesn’t meet our criteria.
-If your HMO offers guest privileges, you must contact your insurer to receive guest privileges and do so prior to waiving coverage.
+If you have an HMO or EPO and Winston-Salem, NC is out-of-network, your coverage doesn’t meet our criteria.
+If your HMO or EPO offers guest privileges, you must contact your insurer to receive guest privileges and do so prior to waiving coverage.

 3) Provide prescription drug benefits